 The 1,000 Dominican peso bill has a picture of the Alcázar de Colón, a building with a connection to Columbus.

-The mansion is now a museum, housing an important collection of late Medieval and Renaissance art, including a variety of famous tapestries.
-It forms part of the Ciudad Colonial, a UNESCO World Heritage Site.
+The mansion is now a museum that houses an important collection of late Medieval and Renaissance art, including a variety of famous tapestries.
+It forms part of the Ciudad Colonial, which is a UNESCO World Heritage Site.

-The 50-peso banknote depicts the Basilica Cathedral of Santa María la Menor, which was built from 1514 to 1541, making it the first Christian church in the Western Hemisphere.
-It’s one of the few examples of Gothic architecture in the New World.
+The 50-peso banknote depicts the Basilica Cathedral of Santa María la Menor, which was built between 1514 and 1541.
+It’s the first Christian church—and the oldest church—in the Western Hemisphere.
+It’s also one of the few examples of Gothic architecture in the New World.

-Like the Alcázar de Colón, it’s located in the Ciudad Colonial.
+Like the Alcázar de Colón, the Basilica is located in the Ciudad Colonial.

-After the Dominican Republic gained its independence from Spain, it almost immediately fell under Haitian control.
-Many patriots longed for an independent Dominican Republic, founding a secret society called La Trinitaria to overthrow Haitian rule.
+After the Dominican Republic gained its independence from Spain, it almost immediately fell under Haitian control in 1822.
+Many patriots longed for an independent Dominican Republic, so they founded a secret society called La Trinitaria to overthrow Haitian rule.
 Among the leaders of La Trinitaria were Juan Pablo Duarte, Ramón Matías Mella Castillo, and Francisco del Rosario Sánchez.

-These three men secretly worked to undermine Haitian rule, and were finally successful in 1844, when the Dominican Republic gained its independence.
-Two of them were later exiled, as others took the reins of the Dominican government.
+These three men secretly worked to undermine Haitian rule and were finally successful in 1844, when the Dominican Republic gained its independence.
+Two of these men were later exiled, as Spain once again took the reins of the Dominican government.
 The nation finally regained its independence from Spain in 1865.

-Today, however, they are given the highest honors as the republic’s founding fathers.
+Today, Dominicans give these three revolutionaries the highest honors, considering them the republic’s founding fathers.
 Their faces are on the 100-peso banknote, and they are buried together in the Altar de la Patria, or Altar of the Fatherland.

-From 1930 to 1961, the Dominican Republic was ruled by the dictator Rafael Trujillo.
-He was known for oppressing any critics of his regime.
+From 1930 to 1961, the Dominican Republic was ruled by the dictator Rafael Trujillo, who was famous for oppressing anyone who dared to criticize his regime.

-Four sisters, Patria, Minerva, María Teresa, and Dedé Mirabal, dared to oppose him.
-They distributed pamphlets criticizing Trujillo and stockpiled weapons for an uprising against him.
-When three of the sisters were assassinated, they became a symbol of resistance.
+Four sisters—Patria, Minerva, María Teresa, and Dedé Mirabal—dared to oppose Trujillo.
+They distributed pamphlets criticizing Trujillo’s leadership and stockpiled weapons for an uprising against him.
+When Trujillo had three of the sisters assassinated, they became a symbol of the resistance as martyrs.

-Today, the sisters appear on the front of the 200 Dominican peso bill, and a monument in their honor is featured on the back.
+Today, the sisters appear on the front of the 200 Dominican peso bill, with a monument in their honor featured on the back.

-Do you live away from la isla?
-Do you want to send money to the Dominican Republic?
-Look for a money transfer service with low fees, a safe user experience, and lots of options for banks and cash pickup or delivery in the Dominican Republic.
+Do you live away from la isla but need to send money back to your friends and family?
+Remitly is a secure money transfer app with low fees and lots of options for banks and cash pickup or delivery in the Dominican Republic.